fanduel-oss/refract/docs/usage/pushing-to-props.md

 ## Stateful apertures

-With the ability to set component props and to listen to events (with `pushEvent` and `component.event(name)`), comes the ability to handle state: events are the source of truth, and state is a projection of these events.
+With the ability to set component props and to listen to events (with `pushEvent` and `component.fromEvent(name)`), comes the ability to handle state: events are the source of truth, and state is a projection of these events.

 The example below is a simple counter example: each time a button is clicked, the count is incremented.
 We use a reducer to persist state between events, and pass it as props.
 It will sound familiar if you've used Redux: we go from events to state to props, the same way Redux (with `connect`) goes from actions to state to props (see [Replacing react-redux connect HoC](../recipes/replacing-connect.md]) recipe).
 Refract can be used to bind together state from multiple sources.